 Watch the video here, or continue below:

-It was supported with free books on resiliences, free courses, tutorials on being more resilient.
+It was supported with free books, courses, tutorials and help-lines on being more resilient.

 The problem was, wellbeing cases continued to rise.
 In fact, after the launch of this resilience campaign, there were more sick days taken than before.